Association for Jewish Studies

 You will be entering into a contract with us by participating in any of the foregoing activities, and it will be necessary for the Association to collect your personal data in order to perform the Association’s contractual obligation to you.

 Personal Data That You Voluntarily Provide to Us.
 The Association only collects personal data you voluntarily submit to the Association.
-The types of personal data we collect vary based on the programs, services, and products you with to engage in, but generally include your name, business affiliation and contact information, telephone number, email address, and postal address.
+The types of personal data we collect vary based on the programs, services, and products you opt to engage in, but generally include your name, business affiliation and contact information, telephone number, email address, and postal address.

 Additionally, when you create a profile via MyAJS, we will collect the information that you elect to upload to your profile.
 You should carefully consider whether you wish to submit personal data and tailor any content you submit appropriately.